 RT: 7.2 miles

-In order to avoid the heat, we left from the General Store early and enjoyed Kennedy Meadows with a spectacular mountain backdrop.
+In order to avoid the heat, we left from the General Store early and, at the trailhead, enjoyed Kennedy Meadows with a spectacular mountain backdrop.

 The Middle Fork of the Stanislaus River or its tributaries were our constant companions along this trail.
 The melting snow from the surrounding mountains provided ample water for an impressive view as we traversed the river on a bridge.